 Ranger-led programs offered during the school year are conducted in a variety of locations on both the west and east sides of the Continental Divide and must be scheduled in advance.

-These programs uses the forest, aquatic, grassland, and prairie/aspen parklands habitats found in Glacier National Park to help young students learn about habitat requirements, wildlife signs, plant and animal changes as they grow and age, and the national park mission of protecting habitat.
-Hikes are less than one mile and are combined with other hands-on learning activities.
-Note: Kindergarten programs are half-day with a ranger and the rest of the day with teacher-led activities.
+This program uses the forest, aquatic, grassland, and prairie/aspen parklands habitats found in Glacier National Park to help young students learn about habitat requirements, wildlife signs, plant and animal changes as they grow and age, and the national park mission of protecting habitat.
+Hikes are about one mile and are combined with other hands-on learning activities.

 One to two-mile hikes with a ranger into the old growth coniferous forest or aspen parkland provide opportunities for students to learn about photosynthesis, nutrient cycling, succession, disturbance, forest ecology, wild flowers, and American Indian uses of both plants and animals.

-Rangers guide students through activities such as: scavenger hunts, using dichotomous keys to identify fuel types, examining tree rings for fire scars, and/or watching demonstrations of fire behavior.
+Rangers guide students through activities such as scavenger hunts, using dichotomous keys to identify fuel types, examining tree for fire scars, and/or watching demonstrations of fire behavior.
 Groups consider the history of fire in Glacier and its role as a natural process on these 2-3 mile hikes.